The NICE guideline on multimorbidity explains that multimorbidity refers to the presence of 2 or more long-term health conditions, which can include:

 The medicines use review (MUR) is a structured review that is undertaken by a community pharmacist to help patients manage their medicines more effectively.
 MURs are nationally commissioned as an Advanced Service by NHS England; the service is also commissioned in Wales, but with differences in service requirements.
 The document PSNC Briefing 038/17: A summary of literature relating to Medicines Use Reviews highlights how MURs are being used nationally to improve medicines optimisation in polypharmacy.

-There are several NICE shared learning examples relating to multimorbidity and polypharmacy, showing how NICE guidance and standards have been put into practice by some NHS organisations:
+There are several NICE shared learning case studies relating to multimorbidity and polypharmacy, showing how NICE guidance and standards have been put into practice by some NHS organisations: